mzuzak/DSM-for-Logic-Locking/README.md

 See function find_ROI for the configurations for the region of interest

 Said function also incoprate GenSA to perform optimization with the predicted space

+## Old DSM code used for ISLPED'24
+See DSE_main.py along with README_old.md

 ## Citations:
 If you have found the design space modeling algorithm useful for your research, we would greatly appreciate citations to the original work.